Courageous (film): Re-release

-In October 2020 the Kendrick Brothers announced a re-release of the film, maintaining the original storyline with some scene changes, but adding a "10 Years Later" sequence after the original film's ending.
+In October 2020 the Kendrick Brothers announced a re-release of the film, maintaining the original storyline with some scene changes, but adding a "10 Years Later" sequence after the original film's ending, with Alex Kendrick, Ken Bevel, Kevin Downes, Ben Davies, Robert Amaya, and Joshua Kendrick reprising their roles from the original film.
 This extended, remastered cut of the film titled Courageous Legacy was released on October 15, 2021, approximating the 10th anniversary of the film's release.